stateful/vscode-runme/README.md

 This VS Code extension transparently opens markdown files (i.e. README.md) as runnable VS Code notebooks (with the click of a `play` button).
 Annotating markdown code blocks repo maintainers can enhance the interactive runbook-like experience of their markdown notebooks while they will continue to render properly in markdown viewers.

 > 💡 If you don't want the runme notebook, you can always right click on the .md file, click `Open With...` and select the text editor.
+To make your choice permanent pick "Configure default editor for...".

 ![Text and notebook view side-by-side](https://runme.dev/intro.gif)